LiaScript/docs/README.md

 ---

     --{{1}}--
-And here is the same diagram only for the lower case characters.
+And here is the same diagram, only for the lower case characters.

 ```